ajgallant/mtg-downloader/README.md

      2. Download card images from a list of cards by providing the path to the text file containing the list at the prompt.
 Each line of the file selects a group of cards to be downloaded.
 It should be formatted as follows:

-            ```
+   	    ```text
         CardName [SetCode] CardNumber
 	      ```

 		    - `CardName` the name of the card, without any additional spaces.
 		    - `SetCode` the set code, enclosed in brackets.
 		    - `CardNumber` the card number within the set.

 		    For example, the "cards.txt" file could be structured:

-            ```
+		    ```text
 		    # Cards for the Competition 2022 deck
 		    Black Lotus   [UNL]   1
 		    Force of Will [ALL]
 		    Brainstorm
 		    [iko]
 		    [ALL] 17
 		    ```

         Make sure each selection is on a separate line and that each field is separated by spaces.
 If Scryfall finds no cards which match a line in the list, then it will print a warning and continue downloading cards in the list.

      Upon conclusion of the download, the card images may be found in the `art` directory.